-Karnataka government approves ordinance banning forced religious conversions
+Karnataka Cabinet decides to introduce ordinance banning forced religious conversions

 The government will take up the anti-conversion Bill in the next Assembly session, the state home minister said.

-The Karnataka government on Thursday approved an ordinance against forced religious conversions, India Today reported.
+The Karnataka Cabinet on Thursday decided to promulgate an ordinance against forced religious conversions, The News Minute reported.

 The Karnataka government will take up a Bill on the matter in the next Assembly session, state Home Minister Araga Jnanendra said, according to ANI.